usegraffy/graffy/pages/learn/01-Data-Model.md

 # Data model

-Graffy lets you think of all your data as a single global filesystem, parts of which are synced with clients.
+Graffy lets you think of all your data as a single global tree – like a filesystem.
+Parts of which are fetched by or synced with clients.

 Every scalar value (string, number) is a "file" in this virtual tree, each with its own unique path.
 Some values are "symbolic links" pointing to other paths in the filesystem - making the data model a graph rather than a tree.